The global skills and competency framework for the digital world

 Follows standard approaches and established design patterns to create and implement simple data pipelines and data stores to acquire and prepare data.

-Applies data engineering standards and tools to create and maintain data pipelines and extract, transform and load data.
+Applies data engineering standards and tools to create and maintain data pipelines and perform extract, transform and load (ETL) processes, incorporating security and data integrity practices.

 Data engineering: Level 4

-Creates and maintains data pipelines to connect data within and between data stores, applications and organisations.
+Creates and maintains data pipelines to connect data across data stores, applications and organisations.
+Builds in compliance with data governance and security standards.

-Carries out complex data quality checking and remediation.
+Conducts complex data quality checking and remediation.
+Leads data migration and data conversion activities.

 Data engineering: Level 5

-Plans and drives the development of data engineering solutions ensuring that solutions balance functional and non-functional requirements.
+Plans and drives the development of data engineering solutions, balancing functional and non-functional requirements.

-Monitors application of data standards and architectures including security and compliance.
+Monitors application of data standards, architectures and security, ensuring compliance and scalability.

 Data engineering: Level 6